GuanceCloud/guance-docs/docs/en/integrations/aws_elb.md

 ### Installation script

-> Tip: Please prepare AWS AK that meets the requirements in advance ( For simplicity's sake, , You can directly grant the global read-only permission for CloudWatch `CloudWatchReadOnlyAccess` )
+> Tip: Please prepare AWS AK that meets the requirements in advance (For simplicity's sake, You can directly grant the global read-only permission for CloudWatch `CloudWatchReadOnlyAccess`)

-To synchronize the monitoring data of AWS ELB cloud resources, we install the corresponding collection script:
+To synchronize the monitoring data of AWS ELB cloud resources, we install the corresponding collection script :

-AWS Application ELB select[ 观测云集成 ( AWS-ApplicationELB采集 )  ]  (ID: `guance_aws_applicationelb`)
+AWS Application ELB select[Guance Integration ( AWS-ApplicationELBCollect )]  (ID: `guance_aws_applicationelb`)

-AWS Network ELB select[ 观测云集成 ( AWS-NetworkELB采集 )  ]  (ID: `guance_aws_networkelb`)
+AWS Network ELB select[Guance Integration ( AWS-NetworkELBCollect )]  (ID: `guance_aws_networkelb`)

-AWS Gateway ELB select[ 观测云集成 ( AWS-GatewayELB采集 )  ]  (ID: `guance_aws_gatewayelb`)
+AWS Gateway ELB select[Guance Integration ( AWS-GatewayELBCollect )]  (ID: `guance_aws_gatewayelb`)

-AWS Classic ELB select[ 观测云集成 ( AWS-ELB采集 )  ]  (ID: `guance_aws_elb`)
+AWS Classic ELB select[Guance Integration ( AWS-ELBCollect )]  (ID: `guance_aws_elb`)

-Click  [ Install ]  and enter the corresponding parameters: AWS AK, AWS account name.
+Click  [Install]  and enter the corresponding parameters: AWS AK, AWS account name.

-tap [ Deploy startup Script ]  , The system automatically creates `Startup` script sets , And automatically configure the corresponding startup script.
+tap [Deploy startup Script]  , The system automatically creates `Startup` script sets , And automatically configure the corresponding startup script.

-Then, in the collection script, add the collector_ Configs and cloudwatch_ Change the regions in configs to the actual regions
+Then, in the collection script, add the collector_configs and cloudwatch_change the regions in configs to the actual regions

 After this function is enabled, you can view the automatic triggering configuration in[ Management / Crontab Config]  .
 Click [ Run ]  , you can immediately execute once, without waiting for a regular time.
 After a while, you can view task execution records and corresponding logs.

 We collected some configurations by default, as described in the Metrics column [Configure custom cloud object metrics](https://func.guance.com/doc/script-market-guance-aws-cloudwatch/){:target="_blank"}